-Disclosed in the table below are separately identifiable transaction costs incurred by the Sub-Fund for the period ended 31 December 2020.
+Disclosed in the table below are separately identifiable transaction costs incurred by the Sub-Fund for the year ended 31 December 2021 and period ended 31 December 2020.
 These include brokerage commissions and broker fees on equities.
 Transaction costs on equities are embedded in the cost of the investment and included in net changes in fair value of financial assets at fair value through profit or loss within the Statement of Comprehensive Income.